-Seminary policy grants to the administration and faculty of the Northeast Campus the authority to develop and administer the processes for study and other issues related to student life.
+Seminary policy grants to the administration and faculty of Mid-America the authority to develop and administer the processes for study and other issues related to student life.
 Students are expected to conform to expectations and standards of performance and conduct.
 The same polity that establishes the governance of academic and administrative affairs, however, allows the student the opportunity to seek recourse from what they consider to be unfair or unjust evaluations or processes.
 In the case of doctoral students, grievance procedures and decisions are established and administered by each doctoral committee.

 Before completing the Student Grievance Form for redress, the student should: